 This helps you activate your parasympathetic nervous system.
 Which is a long way to say it helps you relax and let go.
 When you practice this type of breathing before birth, not only do you get better at it, but you also train your body to complete cycles of stress more efficiently.

 The more efficient you are at removing stress from your body the less pain you will experience during birth.
+Your contractions may feel less overwhelming – but you will still be aware of them and able to time them.
 So this is a great hypnobirthing technique to practice regularly.

 6. Use J Breathing When You Are Pushing

 J breathing is the hypnobirthing technique you should use when you feel the urge to push your baby out.
 Your body will naturally start bearing down during contractions.
 You want to allow your body to push in the way that feels the most natural to your body.

 The J breath is a way to help you focus, stay calm, and stay in control as you push.
 When you are breathing this way, you are using your breath to visualize pushing your baby down and then up – like in the shape of a J. Think down, and then in your arms.